+A comprehensive 'Demand Analysis' from the partner countries was carried out and the program was designed such that the needs of the target countries are addressed.
 As a result, the USAID India and Ministry of External Affairs (MEA), Government of India launched a program titled 'Feed The Future India Triangular Training' (FTF ITT) on 25th July, 2016 in New Delhi.
-The program was designed to organize 44 need based training programs covering 1400 (Later revised to 1100) executives from 21 partner countries for Asia and Africa (Fig. 1) during the program period (2016 - 2020).
+The program was designed to organize 44 need based training programs which benefitted 1144 executives from 21 partner countries from Asia and Africa (Fig. 1) during the program period (2016 - 2020).